jqyang22/CSIL/README.md

 # CSIL
-[ISPRS JP&amp;RS 2022] From center to surrounding: an interactive learning framework for hyperspectral image classification
+From center to surrounding: an interactive learning framework for hyperspectral image classification
+# The code will be available soon.